pac1687/train_systems/README.md

 ##Setup

 Either clone this repository or download the .zip and open in your console or sublime.
-You will have to create your own database.t
+You will have to create your own database.

 ##License